 Proper Shooting Attire

-I picked up a few things on attire from Buz Fawcett, Jack O’Connor, and others along the way during my travels.
-I discovered that we, as American , hunters, don’t have to be dressed in blaze orange and camo and covered in blood all the time, or just turning up with whatever we are wearing for the day such as jeans.
-We can learn a lot from the Brits’ attire, using driving shoots and safaris as good examples of both cold weather and warm weather winshooting attire options.
-And, while catalog companies such as Orvis and LL Bean used to provide quality options for hunters, now they are just largely marketing companies for goods made in China by non-hunters, so you have to dig deeper to find quality manufacturers than just relying on catalogs.
+I picked up a few things on proper shooting attire from Buz Fawcett, Jack O’Connor, and others along the way during my travels.
+I discovered that we, as American hunters, don’t have to be dressed in blaze orange and camo, or just turning up with whatever we are wearing for the day such as jeans.
+Sure maybe camo is great for sitting in a deer stand in Nebraska freezing weather, or your Sitka from head to toe for elk in December in the Montana mountains, but we can learn a lot from the Brits’ attire, using driving shoots and safaris, as good examples of both cold weather and warm weather wingshooting attire options.
+And, while catalog companies such as Orvis and LL Bean used to provide quality options for hunters, now they are just largely marketing companies for goods made in China by non-hunters, so you have to dig deeper to find quality manufacturers, rather than just relying on catalogs.

 Wellies are pretty impractical for most Western hunting, but the French model with leather lining by Le Chameau is very nice.
 However, in the West, absent duck or snipe hunting, Russell moccasins are generally my favorite all-around boots.
 And, I generally deviate from Buz’s English recommendations and go for more of a proper safari look.